 4 There’s a lot of history attached to the cathedral.
 After all, it was built more than 900 years ago, and has seen civil unrest, plague, war and fire.
 So you don’t miss out, take a free guided tour.

-5 Make sure you see the treasured 14th century Despenser Retable behind the altar of St Luke's chapel... nobody else did for around 300 years!
-It's a painting that depicts the death and resurrection of Christ, went missing during the Puritan days of the 16th century, and was only rediscovered in 1847 when someone dropped something on the floor and looked up at the bottom of a table – the painting had been nailed face down to hide it!
+5 Make sure you see the treasured Despenser Retable behind the altar of St Luke’s chapel.
+It’s a 14th century painting that depicts the death and resurrection of Christ.
+It went missing during the Puritan days of the 16th century and was only rediscovered in 1847 when someone dropped something on the floor and looked up at the bottom of a table – the painting had been nailed face down to hide it!

-6 The Cathedral has the largest collection of medieval roof bosses of any cathedral in the Christian world – more than 1000!- which possibly aso makes it one of the greatest collections of Bible stories in stone.
+6 The Cathedral has the largest collection of medieval roof bosses of any cathedral in the Christian world – more than 1000!
+It’s also possibly one of the greatest collections of Bible stories in stone.

 7 Walk round the largest monastic Cloister in England, with its stunning high arches and roof bosses.
 Designed to house 100 monks it was rebuilt in 1297 after its destruction during riots 25 years earlier.
 Shakespeare plays are performed here during the summer.